header

 HOW WE TEACH READING:

-Provide an overview with reference to “Comprehension 101” and Connecting Reading, Writing, Test Prep.
+Provide an overview with reference to “Analyzing Literature, “Comprehension 101,” and Connecting Reading, Writing, Test Prep.
+See also this TLC Blog post, "Essential Literacy Work Before You Begin Test Prep."

 How We Teach Annotation: See “Analyzing Literature” and Nonfiction Reading Strategies.”